mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 #### Introduction
-The project implements the Pitch Shift effect for the Mixxx DJ application.
+The project implements the Pitch Shift effect for the Mixxx DJ Software Application.
 The Pitch Shift effect raises or lowers the original pitch of an audio signal[^1].
 Thanks to the long working period, the project was expanded with the implementation of the Group Delay handling for the effect chain.

 #### Motivation
-Before the effect is implemented, the pitch could be changed using the deck's rate slider separately only.
+Before the effect was implemented, the pitch could be changed using the deck's rate slider separately only.
 This imposes significant restrictions on the ways other effects can interact with the sound.
 In this project, the new Pitch Shift effect is introduced in the built-in effects, which can be used in the effect chain.
 It implements the wish
-[Add a Transpose / Pitch Shift effect]( https://github.com/mixxxdj/mixxx/issues/7389) for the Mixxx application.
+[Add a Transpose / Pitch Shift effect]( https://github.com/mixxxdj/mixxx/issues/7389) for the Mixxx software.
 The effect has to work with the effect chain API.
 With that, the other extensional options can be used.
-Primarily, it allows for the user to use a much wider range, than the Pitch Shifter for the deck player.
-Due to the produced latency based on the pitch processing, the production delay has to be handled for the wet/dry or wet+dry mode to ensure that the original (dry) and processed (wet) signals overlap.
+Primarily, it allows for a user to use a much wider range, than the Pitch Shifter for the deck player.
+Due to the produced latency based on the pitch processing, the production delay has to be handled for the Dry/Wet or Dry+Wet mode to ensure that the original (dry) and processed (wet) signals overlap.

 #### Background